-The "honest and good heart" bears fruit thirty, sixty, and a hundred fold.
-How can we account for the difference in the fruit borne by believers in Jesus; the difference in the image of God brought forth in the individual?
+The “honest and good heart” bears fruit thirty-, sixty-, and a hundredfold.
+How can we account for the differences in the fruit borne by believers in Jesus, the difference in the image of God brought forth in the individual?

 By pruning.
 The difference comes as a result of the individual’s willingness to be pruned.

 The first level of fruitbearing is that of the basic salvation stage.
 Someone hears the Gospel.
 The Seed, Christ, is planted in his or her heart.
 The individual rejoices in the knowledge of sins forgiven.
 He is at Calvary, at the Altar of Burnt Offering, to speak in a figure.
 He is “saved,” reconciled to God through the blood atonement.
 A sinner has come home.
 The prodigal returned to his father.
 The Shepherd is able to rescue the sheep who has wandered from the ninety and nine.
 The angels of God rejoice.
 He is “saved.”
 He has eternal life.
 He or she has entered the Kingdom of God.

 But God, permitting this initial fruit to be borne for a season, sees there is a possibility that the believer will not turn away from God if he is pruned.
 So God moves on the believer by stripping away his original joy and confidence.
 The happy songs of the newly saved: “The Devil’s deserted since I’ve been converted” no longer have the same ability to bring joy.